UPDATE 2-Mexico's Cemex quarterly sales dip on lower volumes in key markets

-July 25 (Reuters) - Mexican cement producer Cemex SAB de CV on Thursday posted a 3% fall in quarterly sales, hurt by lower volumes in key markets such as Mexico.
+July 25 (Reuters) - Mexican cement maker Cemex SAB de CV on Thursday reported a 3% fall in quarterly sales, hurt by lower volumes in all its markets except for the United States, though the drop was partly offset by higher prices across the board.

-Consolidated ready-mix and aggregates volumes fell 5% and 6% in the second quarter.
+Chief Executive Fernando Gonzalez said in a statement the global economic climate took a toll on Cemex’s results.

+“Weaker-than-expected industrial activity and continued trade conflicts have resulted in lower investment in several of our markets,” he said.
+“Mexico in particular has been affected by these factors, which led to lower-than-expected volumes.”

-Chief Executive Officer Jaime Muguiro said cement demand trends remained positive in Colombia, but it was not enough to offset increases in coal, electricity and distribution costs in Colombia, and weaker markets across Central America.
+Jaime Muguiro, Cemex’s president of South America, Central America and the Caribbean, said cement demand trends remained positive in Colombia, but it was not enough to offset increases in coal, electricity and distribution costs in Colombia, and weaker markets across Central America.

-In Cemex’s home market of Mexico, net sales declined by 13% from a year earlier.
+In Cemex’s home market of Mexico, net sales sank 13% from a year earlier.
 Cemex said the country’s infrastructure market has been influenced by “the termination of important projects last year and a slow start in the execution of this year’s budget.”

 Net sales inched up by 4% in the United States on strong demand for infrastructure, driven by spending on roads in certain states.